dirigiblelabs/curriculum-2018/KirilMudev/Git-Perspective.md

 # Git Perspective

-The Git perspective aims at presenting a simplified interface for the most common git operations.
+The Git perspective aims at presenting a simplified interface for the most common Git operations.
 It is built from tools that support Git client operations

 The Git perspective has three components:
   - Workspace menu - create and switch between different workspaces.